A Street Cat Named Bob (film): Plot

-James Bowen is a homeless man and former heroin addict, living on the streets of London and down to his last bits of change.
+James Bowen was a homeless man and former heroin addict, living on the streets of London and down to his last bits of change.
 After a life-threatening drug-related incident, his support worker Val gets him into a council flat and prescribes him methadone in an attempt to get him off the street.
 On his first night in his flat James discovers a cat rifling through his food.
 Assuming the cat had escaped from somewhere, James tries to return the cat to his real owners.

 After letting him go, that same evening the cat returns to James's flat, this time with a purulent wound on his back leg.
 Worried, James consults his animal-loving but allergic neighbour, Betty.
 She informs James of a local charity vet where she volunteers, and names the cat Bob.
 Waiting on a queue at the vet, James misses a meeting with Val.

 After the appointment, James has Bob neutered and sets him free.
 However, Bob keeps following James into town, eventually drawing more crowds of people, making James more money, and he eventually decides to keep Bob.
 Bob becomes a tourist hotspot and James and Betty start to become romantically attached.

 One night while returning home, James finds his old friend, Baz, unconscious on his flat estate, overdosed on heroin.
 Baz later dies in hospital, and James finds out that Betty cannot be around drug addicts, as her deceased brother had been one.
 On New Year's Eve, James makes an important visit to his biological father, Jack, his stepmother, Hilary, and his lost sisters, Pris and Faith.
 After Bob destroys their living room, Hilary sends James and Bob out.